The Cost of Discipleship

-The Cost of Discipleship (Nachfolge /de/, lit. 'succession' or 'following') is a 1937 book by German theologian Dietrich Bonhoeffer, considered to be a classic of Christian thought.
+The Cost of Discipleship (Nachfolge /de/, lit. 'following after') is a 1937 book by German theologian Dietrich Bonhoeffer, considered to be a classic of Christian thought.
 It is centered on an exposition of the Sermon on the Mount, in which Bonhoeffer spells out what he believes it means to follow Christ.
-The book was first published in 1937, when the rise of the Nazi regime was underway in Germany.
+The book was published in 1937, when the rise of the Nazi regime was underway in Germany.
 It was against this background that Bonhoeffer's theology of costly discipleship developed, which ultimately led to his death.